geodesignhub/pyGeodesignhub/README.md

 # pyGeodesignHub
 A Python client for the Geodesign Hub API.
-Use this client to make calls to Geodesign Hub within your projects.
+Use this client to make calls to Geodesignhub within your projects.